SiyiP/med-linked-blog-starter-md/10A Sensorimotor/*C Anatomy and Imaging of Lower Limb.md

 	- - excessive movement in the joint, maybe trauma caused.
 	- can eventually lead to piriformis syndrom as a degenerative arthritis
 	- pregnancy can see this
-	- pain in ower back, back of hips + lessor exent groin+thigh
+	- pain in lower back, back of hips + lessor exent groin+thigh
 	- get them anti-inflammatories and physical therapy